-To take out any type of credit, you need to apply with the lender who checks how good you are at taking at loans and paying them back.
-This is your credit history and it determines a few things like whether you’re able to borrow money, how much you can borrow and what sort of interest you’ll pay.
+Credit reports reflect how well you pay back loans and accounts on credit.
+To take out any credit, you need to apply with a lender who checks how good you are at paying your loans.
+This is your credit history, and it determines a few things like whether you’re able to borrow money, how much you can borrow and what sort of interest you’ll pay.

-Your credit score is a number that is based on your ability to pay back your debt as well as other details like your age and employment status.
-It is basically a summary of your credit report and represents how well you can handle credit and deal with debt.
+Your credit score is a number based on your ability to pay back your debt and other details like your age and employment status.
+It summarises your credit report and represents how well you can handle credit and deal with debt.

 The higher your score, the better your credit.
-The better your credit, the more likely you are to be approved for credit and get better interest rates when paying it back.
+The better your credit, the more likely you will be approved for credit and get better interest rates when paying it back.

-Having bad debt that you are struggling to clear will lower your credit score, making it both difficult to take out loans and to get good interest rates on your credit.
-If you’re battling with debt and worried about the future of your credit score, it’s better to get it resolved sooner rather than later.
+Having bad debt that you are struggling to clear will lower your credit score, making it difficult to take out loans and get reasonable interest rates on your credit.
+So, if you’re battling debt and worried about the future of your credit score, it’s better to resolve it sooner rather than later.

-Give us a call and we’ll help you get on top of your debt and finding financial stability to get a better credit score!
+Give Debtline a call, and we’ll help you get on top of your debt and find financial stability to get a better credit score!